diamondrod/q_comtrade/README.md

 # COMTARDE File Parser for kdb+

 Power system writes out a lot of sample data in COMTRADE format.
 As these data are time-series data, kdb+ is suitable to analyze it once the data is loaded into database.
-This library parses three kinds of COMTRADE files, configuration file (`.cfg`), data file (`.dat`) and information file (`.inf`).
-Data can be loaded from both contents and file path.
+This shared library provides q/kdb+ with an ability to parse three kinds of COMTRADE files, i.e., configuration file (`.cfg`), data file (`.dat`) and information file (`.inf`).
+Data can be loaded from both contents (string/bytes) and file path (symbol).

 **Notes:**
 - COMTRADE is using `<CR/LF>` as a delimiter.
 This means that the file format is Windows native.